 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

 Lampo has received a grant from the Carl & Marilynn Thoma Art Foundation that will make it possible to bring writer Nora Khan to Chicago.
 On December 1 she joins artist Steven Warwick to present Fear Indexing the X-Files, in a lecture and performance reading at the Lampo Annex.
 Khan and Warwick analyze key episodes of the television series to address the evolving climate of fear during the Clinton-Bush years, which also marked the birth of the commercial internet and a new era of networked communication.
-They will share their research, featuring images, clips and ephemera they have compiled.
+They will share their research, featuring images, clips and ephemera.

 The original run of The X-Files aired from 1993 to 2002—between the end of the Cold War and the start of the War on Terror—a time in which enemies of the state shifted, with aliens replacing Communism, and a fear of ghosts and the paranormal prefacing our current climate of Islamophobia.
 Khan and Warwick gather and index the fears that occurred as themes throughout show.
 They link this index to the rise of the World Wide Web, which emerged in the same period.

 Fear Indexing the X-Files has been presented at the Institute of Contemporary Arts in London, UnionDocs in New York and the CTM Festival in Berlin, and was published by Primary Information in July 2017 as an artist book.